 \begin{theorem} Let $L$ be a symmetric link, $DL$ be its transvergent diagram, and $P_{DL}$ be the divide of $DL$.
 Then, there exists a divide with cusps $P$ satisfying the following conditions: \begin{itemize} \item $P$ is obtained by adding a finite number of cusps to $P_{DL}$. \item The link $L_P$ of $P$ is equivalent to the link $L$. \end{itemize} \end{theorem}

 We will give a constructive proof of Theorem \ref{theo:main}.
 That is, we provide an algorithm for constructing a divide with cusps that satisfies the conditions of Theorem \ref{theo:main} from a given transvergent diagram.
 The main tool for the proof of Theorem \ref{theo:main} is Turaev's shadow introduced by Turaev \cite {Tur94}.
 A shadow is a $2$-dimensional simple polyhedron that is properly, locally flatly embedded in a compact oriented $4$-manifold, such that the $4$-manifold collapses onto it.
-A shadow is colored with a half-integer for each of its interior region, which is a generalization of the Euler number of a $D^2$-bundle over an orientable closed surface.
+A shadow is colored with a half-integer for each of its internal region, which is a generalization of the Euler number of a $D^2$-bundle over an orientable closed surface.
 This coloring is called a {\it gleam}.
 A simple polyhedron $X$ equipped with a gleam $gl$ is called a {\it shadowed polyhedron}, and is denoted by $(X, gl)$.
 Turaev \cite {Tur94} gave a way to uniquely construct, up to diffeomorphism, a compact oriented $4$-manifold $W_X$ embedding the simple polyhedron $X$ as a shadow, from a given shadowed polyhedron $(X, gl)$.
-Furthermore, the boundary of the shadow $X \subset W_X$ defines a trivalent graph in $\partial W_X$.
-Hence, a shadowed polyhedron simultaneously describes a compact oriented $4$-manifold and a link in its boundary.
+Moreover, since the embedding of the shadowed polyhedron $X$ into the $4$-manifold $W_X$ is proper, the boundary $\partial X$ of $X$ is embedded into $\partial W_X$, and thus forms a trivalent graph in $\partial W_X$.
+Hence, a shadowed polyhedron simultaneously describes a compact oriented $4$-manifold and a trivalent graph in its boundary.
 Recently, a relationship between shadows and divides has been studied.
 Ishikawa-Naoe \cite{IN20} introduced a method for constructing a shadowed polyhedron from a divide on a compact orientable surface by using the doubling method, in order to describe the Lefschetz fibration associated with the divide.